Biochemistry, Molecular Biology

 University of Texas at Austin

-Dr. Paull is also a professor of molecular genetics and microbiology at the University of Texas at Austin.
+Dr. Paull is also a professor of molecular biosciences at the University of Texas at Austin.

 Thousands of times a day, the DNA strands inside our cells are broken.
 Breaks in both strands of the DNA helix can happen when cells duplicate their chromosomes, or as a consequence of oxidation or exposure to DNA-damaging radiation or chemicals.
 At these moments, cellular sentinels rush to the scene to repair the damage.
 If the repair is unsuccessful and the damage lingers, mutations can accumulate and cause cancer.

 That's why Tanya Paull—the first researcher at the University of Texas at Austin to be named an HHMI investigator—has dedicated her career to understanding DNA repair.
 DNA is repaired by an intracellular triage system that in many ways is still mysterious.
 "DNA repair is the first line of defense against mutations that cause cancer," says Paull.
 "If we knew how a cell normally responds to damage, we would better understand how the process goes wrong in cells that develop into tumors."

 Paull focuses on a complex of proteins called MRN (named for its three components, MRE11, RAD50, and NBS1).
 Whenever double-stranded DNA breaks occur, MRN clamps onto the frayed ends of the double helix and begins stitching it back together.
 Simultaneously—and just as importantly—MRN sends out a distress signal, telling other proteins to squelch the growth of the cell.
 "The signaling cascades that occur after DNA damage are very important," says Paull.
 "They tell the cell to stop growing."
 This prevents the damage from propagating, possibly leading to tumors.